TeskaLabs/asab/doc/asab/storage.rst

 .. note::

-    MongoDB storage service in addition provides a coroutine method `get_by()` which is used for accessing an object by finding its key-value pair.
+    MongoDB storage service in addition provides a coroutine method :func:`get_by()` which is used for accessing an object by finding its key-value pair.

     .. code::python